VectorCell/checksum-passthru/README.md

-# sumpass
+# sump

 Tool for getting the checksum of piped input while it's in use.

-Use the same way you'd use md5sum-type programs without arguments (getting data from stdin), but unlike md5sum-type programs, sumpass outputs to stderr and passes input from stdin to stdout.
+Use the same way you'd use md5sum-type programs without arguments (getting data from stdin), but unlike md5sum-type programs, sump outputs to stderr and passes input from stdin to stdout.

 For example, you could use it to verify a file as it's being downloaded:
 ```